 Independent laboratory testing detected PFAS in major paper towel brands and toilet paper sold at grocery stores and retail chains nationwide.
 Concentration levels varied significantly, but consistent use of any contaminated product poses serious health risks.

-We invest significant resources in obtaining and analyzing internal corporate documents that reveal what companies knew about PFAS dangers and when they knew it.
-This evidence often proves critical in demonstrating not merely negligence but willful misconduct deserving punitive damages.
+We invest resources in obtaining and analyzing internal corporate documents that reveal what companies knew about PFAS hazards and when they knew it.
+We handle PFAS lawsuits on a contingency fee basis and you pay nothing unless we recover compensation on your behalf.

 If you regularly used paper towels, toilet paper or household cleaners and developed cancer, thyroid disease, liver problems, or other conditions linked to PFAS, you may have a valid claim.
 Our attorneys can review your medical history and product use to assess your case.

 Statutes of limitation vary by state, typically ranging from one to six years from diagnosis or discovery of harm.
-Consulting an attorney promptly is essential to preserve your legal rights.

 Case duration depends on complexity, number of defendants, and settlement negotiations.
 Some cases resolve within months while others take years.
 The Lyon Firm works efficiently while ensuring we build the strongest possible case for maximum compensation.